Bildoor/CtrlWBlock/readme.md

 Usage: Run the application - ctrl + w does not close the active tab anymore.

-To stop the application, close application by right-clicking windows task bar and choose Exit.
+To stop the application, close it by right-clicking windows task bar and choose Exit.